This post has been updated. but it’s still the best way that I’ve found to connect and bond with a teenager.

 He said, “The rides to and from practice.
 It’s when we talk.
 What about you?”

-My answer was a no-brainer: Our late-night chats.
+My answer was a no-brainer: “OUR LATE NIGHT TALKS.”

-My favorite part?
-He always picks to have a late-night talk with his mom over staying up to watch a movie, watch TV, or really do anything else.
+He always chooses to have a late-night talk with his mom over staying up to watch a movie, watch TV, or really do anything else.

 Talk to your teenager at night